5-Minute Date-Sweetened Cranberry Sauce

 - How many cranberries do I start with?
 The amount of final sauce is about 1/2 the size of the amount of cranberries started with.

-- The amount of date paste used is only dependent on your sweet or tart preference.
+- The amount of date paste used is dependent on your sweet or tart preference.
 I love that tart cranberry so use very minimal, but add small amounts of about 1 tablespoon until just sweet enough.
 You need less than you think!

 - Fresh cranberries, rinsed

-- My date paste (find link above)
+- Date paste (find link above)

-- Ground ginger
+- Ground cinnamon, as desired

-- 100% vanilla extract or powder
+- Fresh vanilla bean, 100% vanilla extract or powder

-- Himalayan sea salt
+- Celtic sea salt

-- Turn off and the stir in the date paste, cinnamon, ginger, and vanilla.
+Stir in the date paste, cinnamon, ginger, and vanilla.
 Add the date paste in about 1 tablespoon or spoonful increments until sweet enough to your liking.
 Start with a capful of vanilla extract or about 1 teaspoon of powder, and as much cinnamon and ginger as desired depending on preference.
 I love the cinnamon and just keep shaking until it's just how I like.